CSE210-NinjaProgrammers/CSE0210-Soccer-game/README.md

 # CSE0210-Soccer-game
-This our final team project of CSE 210 class
+This is our final team project of CSE 210 class

 # Soccer game

-the objective of this game is to be able to simulate a soccer field in which the player has to score a goal and thus be able to obtain points, the first player to reach 3,5 or 10 points wins
+the objective of this game is to be able to simulate a soccer field in which the player has to score a goal and thus be able to obtain points, the first player to reach 3 or 5 or 10 points wins

 ## Getting Started
 ---